pypa/pip/.github/CONTRIBUTING.md

 ## Development Documentation

-If you want to get involved look at our development documentation [Dev documentation](https://pip.pypa.io/en/latest/development/)
+Our [development documentation](https://pip.pypa.io/en/latest/development/) contains details on how to get started with contributing to pip, and details of our development processes.

 ## Bot Commands